 I wonder if Andy Murray ever curses the fact that he’s playing in an era with two of the greatest tennis players of all time?
 I suspect he does.

 The Scot has all the attributes to be a major winner; he can play every shot in the book, is incredibly fit, loves a challenge and has great court-craft and intuition, but so far this total package hasn’t been quite good enough.
-Read the rest of this entry »
+FULL POST

 It’s been a pretty awful week in sports, with corruption, match-fixing and bribery claims and counter-claims flying every which way, but the latter stages of the French Open have restored my faith in the world we know and love.